-Next to commission rates, being able to trade what you want is important.
+Next, investors want to make sure they can trade the investment vehicle they want.
 SogoTrade provides its clients with Stock Trading, Options Trading and Mutual Funds while Lightspeed provides clients access to Stock Trading, Options Trading and Futures Trading.
-Looking at mutual funds, Lightspeed trails SogoTrade by 11,784 total mutual funds, with SogoTrade offering 11784 and Lightspeed offering 0.
+As far as mutual funds go, Lightspeed trails SogoTrade by 6,602 total mutual funds, with SogoTrade offering 6602 and Lightspeed offering 0.

 Overall, between Lightspeed and SogoTrade, SogoTrade is the winner.